ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

 The recommended way to install Lewis is via PyPI and using a virtual environment.
 This guide assumes you have Python and Pip installed and in your PATH.

-Install ``virtualenv`` and create a virtual environment.
-On Windows, the activate script will be located elsewhere and can be executed directly, without ``source``.
-This step is optional and may be skipped:
+Create a virtual environment (optional):

 ::

-    $ pip install virtualenv
-    $ virtualenv myenv
+    $ python -m venv myenv
     $ source myenv/bin/activate

+On Windows, the activate script will be located elsewhere and can be executed directly, without ``source``.

 Lewis can be installed with Pip using a single command: